 1. Adequately fund a reserve account from the beginning.

-The fastest way a community runs into financial heartache and a low funding level is by having an allocation rate to the reserve account which is not sufficient to offset the long term costs (deterioration of the assets).
+The fastest way a community runs into financial heartache and a low funding level is by having an allocation rate to the reserve account which is not enough to offset the long-term project costs.
 In the short term this practice will often result in lower HOA dues but in a relatively short period of time the Association will be in a situation where dues will need to be increased significantly (penalizing owners for a lack of funding in the past).
 The fairest, most fiscally responsible and cheapest way to fund reserve accounts is to start off on the right foot and fund an adequate amount from the beginning.
-A reserve study will provide the necessary direction and allocation amounts necessary for a newer community to do just that.
+A reserve study will provide the necessary direction and allocation rates necessary for a newer community to do just that.

 2. Keep up on maintenance

-Annual maintenance of common areas such as touching up paint, roof repairs, gutter cleaning, carpet cleaning, etc all help to extent the useful life of components.
-The longer a community can responsibly push off replacing common areas the more time an Association has to fund for the associated costs and the lower overall months/annual reserve allocation rate.
-Small maintenance fees (such as roof repair) can often times extend a component’s useful life by several years which is a huge benefit to the membership of a community without having deferred maintenance issues.
+Annual maintenance of common areas such as touching up paint, roof repairs, gutter cleaning, carpet cleaning, etc all help to extend the useful life of components.
+The longer a community can responsibly push off replacing common areas the more time an Association has to fund for the associated costs for them; reducing the needed allocation rate along the way.
+Small maintenance costs (such as annual roof inspection & repair) can often extend a component’s useful life by several years which is a huge benefit to the membership of a community without having deferred maintenance issues.

 5. Invest a Portion of the Reserve Account

-Investing in extremely safe government backed instruments allows an Association to collect a higher interest that what is typically given on a savings account.
-With large enough funds this can play a significant role in the long term financial strategy developed and will typically result in reduced reserve allocation rates.
-A reserve study will provide a timeline of expected costs over a long period of time; it is important to review and take into account the amount necessary in any time period so that investments can be planned and withdrawn without penalties.
-Note that we recommended only a portion of the account be invested at any particular time.
+Investing in extremely safe government backed instruments allows an Association to collect a higher return than just the standard interest rate on a savings account.
+With large enough funds this can play a significant role in the long-term financial strategy developed and will typically result in lower needed reserve allocation rates.
+A reserve study will provide a timeline of expected costs over a 30-year period; it is important to review and consider the project costs over this time period so that money that is invested can be removed and placed into a liquid account to pay for larger project expenses and without penalty for doing so.
+Note that we recommended only a portion of the account be invested at any time.